Twig6943/FrostyToolsuiteBFNLinux/Guide.md

 # How to use this thing

+# This guide already assumes you have werz's [downgrade patch](https://www.dropbox.com/scl/fi/57szcf9d5cn83jzedu6jf/PVZBFNPREEAAC.7z?rlkey=9ltff7i5tm7mlavdg8ws26hjx&st=ck880b7u&dl=0) for bfn ❗❗❗

-# Explanation
+# Steam users

 The reason why I'm recommending the environment variable is that EA App doesn't allow launch options with special characters.
-If you have the game on steam just put this to the launch options section; `-dataPath ModData/Default`
+If you have the game on steam just put this to the launch options section; `-dataPath ModData/Default` and skip `step 6`

-# This guide already assumes you have werz's [downgrade patch](https://www.dropbox.com/scl/fi/57szcf9d5cn83jzedu6jf/PVZBFNPREEAAC.7z?rlkey=9ltff7i5tm7mlavdg8ws26hjx&st=ck880b7u&dl=0) for bfn ❗❗❗

 1.Download the binaries from the [releases section](https://github.com/Twig6943/FrostyToolsuiteBFNLinux/releases)